18 Jul 2026, Sat

 A waymo self-driving car is seen in the city.

 By Slade’s account, the car first tried to do the sensible thing and merge out of the closed lanes.
-When that didn’t work, it abandoned caution entirely and drove straight through the closure, took an exit, and wandered through a residential neighborhood before the whole thing finally wound down.
+When that failed, it abandoned caution entirely, drove straight through the closure, took an exit, and wandered through a residential neighborhood before the episode finally wound down.
 “In that moment it’s like, this technology is not ready,” Slade said, adding that he genuinely worried someone could be struck or that the car might crash.

-Scott Moura of UC Berkeley’s Institute of Transportation Studies argues that improved data-sharing is a major part of the answer, with transportation agencies feeding live construction details into exchanges that connect directly to vehicles.
-Put simply, the cones should be announcing themselves to the car before the car tries to drive over them.
+Scott Moura of UC Berkeley’s Institute of Transportation Studies argues that better data-sharing is a bigger piece of the puzzle than software patches alone, with transportation agencies feeding live construction details directly into systems that connect to the vehicles.
+Put simply: the cones should be announcing themselves to the car before the car tries to drive over them.

-It’s a recurring theme across the industry.
-Whether it’s a fatal crash prompting a federal probe into Tesla’s driver-assist software or Waymo’s trouble with work zones, the lesson keeps repeating: “self-driving” tech is only as capable as its perception of the real world — and right now that perception still has some costly blind spots.
+It’s a recurring theme across the self-driving industry.
+Whether it’s a fatal crash prompting a federal probe into Tesla’s driver-assist software or Waymo’s trouble reading a work zone, the lesson keeps repeating: “self-driving” technology is only as capable as its perception of the real world, and right now that perception still has some costly blind spots to work through.

 Related reading: